 Side effects might include:

 - Fast or irregular heartbeats.
-Call your doctor right away if you have this side effect.
+Call your provider right away if you have this side effect.

 Some of these medicines also exist in pills, but the side effects are a lot more significant, so they are very rarely used that way.